Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

 It is worth mentioning that linear morphism of differential bundles automatically preserve the sum and zero as well \cite[Proposition 2.16]{GeoffRobinBundle}, or in other words, a linear morphism of differential bundles is also an additive bundle morphism.

-If $\Cscr$ is a tangent category, then for every object $X \in \Cscr_0$ we will write $\DBun(X)$ for the category of differential bundles $q:E \to X$ over $X$ with linear differential bundle morphisms $f: q \to q^\prime$ between them.
-If we need to explicitly emphasize the linearity of the maps, we write $\DBunLin(X)$ instead, and write $\DBun_{\operatorname{non-lin}}(X)$ for the category of differential bundles over $X$ with not-necessarily-linear differential bundle morphisms between them.
+If $\Cscr$ is a tangent category, then we write $\DBun(\Cscr)$ for the category of differential bundles and linear differential bundle morphisms in $\Cscr$, and for every object we will write $\DBun(X)$ for the category of differential bundles $q:E \to X$ over $X$ with linear differential bundle morphisms $f: q \to q^\prime$ between them.
+We write $\DBun_\omega(X)$ for the category of differential bundles over $X$ with not-necessarily-linear differential bundle morphisms between them.

 The categories $\DBun(X)$ will be of frequent interest to us in this paper and occupy an important tool for understanding the structure of tangent categories.
 While this statement is generally true, it is in particular true for both Theorems \ref{Thm: ZeroCarrable makes relative bundle a kernel in DBun} and \ref{Thm: Rosckiy Timmersion iff Tunramified} below.
 Of particular importance for us are some of the \emph{homological} properties of $\DBun(X)$.
 Many of the results we present below are immediate consequences of the definition of differential bundles (the $\mathbf{CMon}$-enrichment, for instance, falls into this grouping); those results which are \emph{not} immediate are due to Luschyn-Wright as declared.